unraid/docs/docs/unraid-api.md

 Most queries and mutations you'll perform require authentication.
 There are two primary methods for authenticating:

 1. API keys
-2. Cookies (this is the default method when logged into the WebGUI)
+2. Cookies (this is the default method when logged into the %%WebGUI|web-gui%%)

 ### Creating an API key